 Rated one of the Top Five Road Trips worldwide, the Causeway Coastal Route stretches some 120 miles from Belfast Lough to Lough Foyle in Derry~Londonderry.
 This stunning coastal drive takes in a number of Game of Thrones® filming locations and weaves through the Nine Glens of Antrim – including the pretty villages of Glenarm, Cushendun and Ballintoy – the spectacular seascapes of Portstewart and Downhill, and the mountainous terrains of Slemish and Binevenagh.

 With a number of looped routes to travel inland, you’ll be spoilt for choice with unmissable attractions, striking scenery and iconic sights to explore.

-Cairncastle – The Neck and North of Winterfell
+Cairncastle – North of Winterfell 1, The North

 From standing high atop Cairncastle, where Ned Stark beheaded the Night’s Watch deserter in Season 1 Episode 1, we travel to Glenarm, one of the Nine Glens of Antrim.